 Technical details are as follows:

 Data was acquired in 2007 at MYHY Observatory (in the Philadelphia suburbs) using a 12.5″ OGS RC — all photons were captured using the SBIG STL11K on a Paramount ME.
 The image includes 6 hours of RGB data.
-Data reduction was in Maxim, star alignment was in Registar, and subframe integration was via Sigma Combine.
-All other processing was performed in Photoshop.
+Calibration in Maxim, alignment in Registar, and integration in Sigma Combine; the rest in Photoshop.
 The image was assembled as an (R)(RGB).
 For comparison, check out the Ha/OIII narrowband version HERE.